fmetting/jetson-inference/README.md

 This is a fork of NVIDIA's deep learning inference library.
 If you haven't seen used that yet then I strongly advise you to use that use that as a starting point, and that can be obtained on [GitHub](http://github.com/dusty-nv/jetson-inference).
 Most everything here was copied from there, and mutilated by someone who hacks together some code once every 5 years or so.
 So best practices are not exactly followed.

 The main purpose of this fork is to test out pipelining DetectNet, and ImageNet.
-Where DetectNet is used to detect the presense of a type of object (car, boat, plane), and an ImageNet model is used to further classify the detected object (what make/model car, what type of plane, etc).
+Where DetectNet is used to detect the presence of a type of object (car, boat, plane), and an ImageNet model is used to further classify the detected object (what make/model car, what type of plane, etc).

 This repository is kept as close to jetson-inference as possible with only adding a few routines that were needed.
 The ImageNet and DetectNet examples should work as they did.